Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 The receive frequency specified by PiStar will be displayed at the bottom of the screen.

-*Note.* Offsets should not be applied to the TX or RX frequencies in PiStar, because the GD-77 should not need any offsets, and any offset will be reflected in the frequency displayed on the GD-77, because PiStar actually sends the master frequency +/- the offset to the hotspot.
+*Note.* Offsets should not be applied to the TX or RX frequencies in PiStar, because the radio should not need any offsets, and any offset will be reflected in the frequency displayed on the radio, because PiStar actually sends the master frequency +/- the offset to the hotspot.

-When the GD-77 receives a RF DMR signal, the green LED on the top of the GD-77 will illuminate as normal, and the name and callsign are displayed if the DMR ID database contains that ID.
+When the radio receives a RF DMR signal, the green LED on the top of the radio will illuminate as normal, and the name and callsign are displayed if the DMR ID database contains that ID.
 If the ID is not in the DMR ID database, the ID number will be shown.

 ![](media/hotspot-rx.jpg)